 31AH.
 Issue of prohibition notice

-(1) Subsection (2) applies where an inspector or an assistant inspector is of the opinion that —
+(1) Subsection (2) applies where an inspector is of the opinion that —

 (a) an employee is, or is likely to be, in occupation of residential premises as mentioned in section 15D(2); and

 (b) the employer concerned is contravening, or is likely to contravene, that section in relation to such occupation.